 [7.
 Deleted by No. 73 of 1995 s.
 14.]

-8. Vesting interest in land in the Corporation or the Minister
+8. Vesting interest in land in Corporation or Minister

 [(1), (2) deleted]

 (3) Where the Governor (after, in the case of an interest previously vested in some other Minister of the Crown in right of the State, consultation with that other Minister) by Order in Council so directs, any interest in land specified therein previously vested in the former Authority, a statutory authority, the Crown or some other Minister of the Crown in right of the State which is, or is to be, used by the Corporation, or the Minister for the purposes of this or a relevant Act, shall, by operation of this section, be vested in the Corporation or the Minister, and on receipt of any such Order the Registrar of Titles or the Registrar of Deeds (as the relevant category of title may require) shall, by reference to the terms of the Order, cause the like record to be made in the document of title or by memorial in the register relating to the title to the land in question to evidence the interest of the Corporation or the Minister as could have been made if a transfer or agreement relating to the vesting had been executed in full form.